Ice Cream Cone Cake pops

 - Let your cake cool until it is cool enough to handle.

 - Next, prepare the ice cream cones.
 Using a pair of closed sharp scissors, punch holes in the top of a cardboard box.
-Then stand the cones upright in the cardboard box.
+Then stand the cones upright.

 - There are two different methods you can follow to make your ice cream cone cake pops.
 If using cake pop dough: Using an ice cream scoop, form golf ball sized cake balls, dip the bottoms into ganache and set on top of cone.
 Place in freezer to harden for at least one hour.